Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 * Mojo may become the lingua franca of the programming world.
 * Mojo is SIMD first (see § 4.4)
 * A Python you can trust
+* Enable Mojo as "Python" to replace C++ and Rust and CUDA code